Yemen Arab Republic: The coup d'etat and a civil war

 But Badr not only survived, but was also able to unite a lot of the tribes that supported him in the opposition to Sallal.
 He received support from other monarchies (such as Saudi Arabia and Jordan), who were afraid of Sallal's revolutionary nasserist regime and feared that the coup would spread to their monarchy too (Al-Sallal opened the Arabian Peninsula Office in 1963 and openly called for the overthrow of the Saudi monarchy and the creation of a unified socialist Arabia).
-At the same time, Egypt began to support the Sallal's government, supplying them weapons, military advisers and even sending Egyptian forces to fight against royalists later.
-As a result, – this coup d'état marked the beginning of the North Yemen Civil War that pitted republican troops, assisted by the United Arab Republic (Egypt), against Badr's royalist forces, supported by Saudi Arabia and Jordan.
+At the same time, Egypt began to support Sallal's government, supplying them weapons, military advisers and even sending Egyptian forces to fight against royalists later.
+As a result, this coup d'état marked the beginning of the North Yemen Civil War that pitted republican troops, assisted by the United Arab Republic (Egypt), against Badr's royalist forces, supported by Saudi Arabia and Jordan.

 The war was very expensive for Egypt.
-In 1967, most of the Egyptian troops were withdrawn from North Yemen to join the conflict of the Six-Day War.
+In 1967, most of the Egyptian troops were withdrawn from North Yemen following the Six-Day War.
 In November 1967, the royalists laid siege to the capital Sana'a, but the Republican resistance was not suppressed and, in February 1968, the siege was lifted.
 Despite the fact that territorially, most of Yemen remained under the control of al-Badr, most of the big cities remained in the hands of the Republicans and their Egyptian allies.
 In 1970 Saudi Arabia, the main ally of King Badr, which was a fundamental enemy of the republican regime, suddenly recognized the Yemen Arab Republic, and other countries, such as the United Kingdom, quickly followed its example.
 For Badr, this was a complete surprise and humiliation as no one consulted with him, and so, after 8 years, the Republicans de facto won a cruel war, which officially ended in December 1, and received recognition of their republic.
 The civil war further weakened the economy of the newborn republic.